 by Peter Culp

 Something I will usually say during a new patient evaluation is that I want them to discharge from physical therapy as quickly and safely as possible.
 1. I do not want to take any more insurance or financial resources than is necessary.
 2. I do not want patients to rely on physical therapy indefinitely for improving their impairments.
 As a physical therapist, my ultimate goal is to empower patients by giving them tools they need to help sustain a good level of health and wellness once they are no longer attending physical therapy appointments.
+One of the most powerful tools to maintain results is a solid home exercise program.
+Done properly, these programs help patients achieve and maintain an ideal level of health and wellness.

 If you’ve previously had physical therapy, you were likely given a home exercise program to perform between therapy appointments.
 Exercises during a physical therapy case can be prescribed by a therapist for a number of different reasons.
 In some instances, exercises are meant to help coordinate muscles or improve vascularity or blood flow in the muscles.
 This helps with function or to heal damaged tissue.
 In other cases, it can be to build strength and power if someone is experiencing weakness, or even help improve range of motion if a patient has limitations in their motion.